anushkadewoolkar1/Zelda/Sprint2/Collision/ReadMeForCollision.txt

 	examines the types of the colliding objects and calls the appropriate collision handler.

 ### TODO:
-- Implement IGameObject interface for each game object
+- Implement IGameObject interface for each game object (enemy i think is the only one not implemented, also probably the level to so link cant walk out of the map)

-- Complete Response Logic for each collision handler We still need to implement the actual response logic, such as adjusting positions, applying damage, or removing items from the game world.
+- Complete Response Logic for each collision handler

 - We need to integrate the collision detection and response into the game’s main update loop.
-- Once everything is hooked up, we can test with various objects (Link, enemies, items, projectiles, blocks)

 - We might need to add additional collision handlers (Link vs. enemy collisions, enemy vs. enemy)